The Cefi Apocalypse

 DeFi protocols are non-custodial, meaning that if they collapse, then users should be able to retrieve their funds.

-For a while, Celsius seems to deliver on two of its promises: Yield and Convenience.
+For a while, Celsius seems to deliver on two promises: Yield and Convenience.

-But it always failed on the other two: Security and Transparency.
+But it always failed on the other two: Security and Transparency, and ultimately failed at everything.

 The model was fundamentally flawed, but it worked as long as the inflow of digital assets onto Celsius’ platform outpaced withdrawals.